GH15ADF/Matrix_Portal_Next_Meeting/readme.md

 * POLL_SECS - like the Client Script is the time in seconds that the Matrix Portal will wait before reconnecting to AIO to get the latest appointment information.
 The default is 60.

-* SUBJECT_SCROLL_LIMIT - To make the display no so busy when the appoitment title is short, you can set how many characters will trigger scrolling of the Subject text.
-I suspect this is highly dependent on the font used in the The default is 10.
+* SUBJECT_SCROLL_LIMIT - To make the display no so busy when the appointment title is short, you can set how many characters will trigger scrolling of the Subject text.
+I suspect this is highly dependent on the font used.
+The default is 10.

+### Testing Simulation

+Added to the project is a module (simdata.py) that provides simulated responses from AIO to show the Matrix Portal display UI when certain appointment attributes are returned.
+This was added to primarily check the logic for displaying canceled appointments and the countdown (#3) and to check the icon display.
+To use simulation mode, you set the value for `USE_SIM_DATA` to `True` in (code.py).
+In the call to `get_sim_data` in `main()`, you can specify any of the four parameter values.
+If a parameter (e.g., `meeting_status`, `subject`, `resp_status`, and `ttime`) is set to `None` the simulated data will cycle through all the possible values for that parameter.

 # Attribution

 For this project I also used:
-- [Minecraft](https://www.dafont.com/minecraft.font) font by Crafton Gaming
+- [Minecraft font](https://www.dafont.com/minecraft.font) font by Crafton Gaming
 - [FontForge](https://fontforge.org) and [Use FontForge](https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/conversion)

 # Future Work

-* Don't use the MINUTES_BACK method since it does not handle closly scheduled meetings well.
+* Don't use the MINUTES_BACK method since it does not handle closely scheduled meetings well.
 * Add some visual indication (icon) that the "in progress" appointment is overlapping with the next appointment
 * Handle Calendars other than Outlook.
 For example, Google Calendars or o365 Outlook.
-* The current icons in the status bar are not very intuative and the colors are not very pleasing.
+* The current icons in the status bar are not very intuitive and the colors are not very pleasing.
 There is some complications with displaying all the 16 bit colors (see [comment at line 17 in simple_scroller.py)](https://github.com/adafruit/Adafruit_Learning_System_Guides/blob/master/CircuitPython_RGBMatrix/simple_scroller.py)).
 Consequently, the display in the image editor (e.g., GIMP) is not exactly what you see on the RGB LED display.
 * There are buttons on the Matrix Portal which might be useful to display additional appointments or information.
-* The Adafruit AirLift ESP-32 Co-processor has BLE, so adding a configuration app connectivity is plausable when CircuitPython BLE support enables that function.
+* The Adafruit AirLift ESP-32 Co-processor has BLE, so adding a configuration app connectivity is plausible when CircuitPython BLE support enables that function.